 Jacques Villeneuve wants changes for dangerous Spoon Curve at Suzuka

-Jacques Villeneuve wasn’t shocked that Carlos Sainz crashed where he previously did under wet conditions on the first lap of the Japanese Grand Prix.
+Jacques Villeneuve wasn’t shocked that Carlos Sainz crashed for the second time at the dangerous Spoon Curve at Suzuka under wet conditions on the first lap of the Japanese Grand Prix.

-Sainz spun on the wet track and struck the tyre barrier, and partially re-entered the circuit as he had just completed the Suzuka hairpin and was moving into the renowned Spoon Curve while his competitors were going by.
+Sainz spun on the wet track and struck the tyre barrier, and partially re-entered the circuit as he had just completed the hairpin and was heading into the dangerous Spoon Curve at Suzuka while his rivals were going by.

 The Spaniard experienced some tense moments as he was a sitting duck awaiting to be struck by the speeding F1 cars, but happily no more cars struck the damaged Ferrari, as the red flags were raised.